 Spotlight on Alumni: Allison Dukes, SunTrust Bank CFO

-During the course of the semester, we’ve been exposed to amazing professors and distinguished speakers that have made our experience more enriching.
-A couple of weeks ago, we had the honor of having Allison Dukes 06WEMBA, chief financial officer of SunTrust Banks, speak to us about her journey and how her MBA influenced her career.
+During the course of each semester in the EMBA program, we’ve been exposed to amazing professors and distinguished speakers that have made our experience more enriching.
+A couple of weeks ago, we had the honor of having Allison Dukes 06EMBA, chief financial officer of SunTrust Banks, speak to us about her journey and how her Executive MBA influenced her career.

 One of the main topics Allison touched upon was taking the “hairy” projects.
 These are the projects no one wants to get involved with because they’re complex, difficult and a lot of work.
 However, she highlighted that it is this type of project that usually leads to exposure to leadership and recognition.
 She noted that in taking on these projects, she was able to prove herself to her leadership and, as a result, was promoted for her achievements.

 Another important point, which is probably counterintuitive to most of us, is not to focus on the grades and rather focus on the learning.
 Hearing that grades don’t matter is challenging for me and my classmates who have gotten this far in life because grades, and arguably dedication to our education, in fact, do matter.
 I pride myself of achieving high marks, so it is difficult to shift my thinking to this mindset.
 However, her point was that although grades are important, it’s what you learn and are able to use in your role and the network that you build at Emory which truly matters in taking you to the next level of your career.